arachnetech/homebridge-mqttthing/README.md

     "onValue": "<value representing on (optional)>",
     "offValue": "<value representing off (optional)>",
-    "hex": "true to format combined RGB/RGBW in hexadecimal instead of as comma-separated decimals", "hexPrefix": "format combined RGB/RGBW in hexadecimal with specified prefix (typically '#') instead of as comma-separated decimals"
+    "hex": "true to format combined RGB/RGBW in hexadecimal instead of as comma-separated decimals", "hexPrefix": "format combined RGB/RGBW in hexadecimal with specified prefix (typically '#') instead of as comma-separated decimals", "turnOffAfterms": <milliseconds after which to turn off automatically (optional)>
 }
 ```